ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 The Power BI dashboard is divided into several interactive pages, each providing dynamic insights into a different aspect of the city’s public service requests and their response times:

 1. **Overview:**
-    - Provides a global overview of service requests made to NYC 311 in 2023, with a point map showing where each service request was created (broken down by borough).
+    - Provides a global overview of service requests made to NYC311 in 2023, with a point map showing where each service request was created (broken down by borough).
     - Slicers and buttons allow users to filter the map by:
         - Resolution time
         - Borough